itucsdb1834/itucsdb18/docs/source/developer/cagla.rst

 Group Class
 -----------

  In this class, we implement inserting new group to group table, updating group information and deleting group.
-Also inserting new member to group_user table and getting members of group from group_user table.
+And it also includes methods to inserting new member to group_user table and getting members of group from group_user table.

   .. code-block:: python